fusepoolP3/p3-datatxt-stanbol/README.md

   (`eu.spaziodati.datatxt.stanbol.enhancer.engines.app_key`): should
   contain your dataTXT application key and id.

+* **Confidence threshold**
+  (`eu.spaziodati.datatxt.stanbol.enhancer.engines.min_confidence`): a
-* **Confidence threshold**: a value between `0` and `1` which specifies the confidence threshold above which annotations are considered to be valid.
+  value between `0` and `1` which specifies the confidence threshold above which annotations are considered to be valid.
 Set a high threshold to obtain higher precision (but fewer annotations), or a low threshold to obtain more annotations, but with lower precision.